 Is there anything cuter than a wee dog in booties?

 Her agility training is coming along.
-My goal is to have her sending to a tunnel, sending to a cone and doing a wrap and doing some short jump/tunnel/cone sequences before the seminar next months.
-And too that end I rushed her training a bit going directly from a straight tunnel to a curved tunnel.
+My goal is to have her sending to a tunnel, sending to a cone and doing a wrap and doing some short jump/tunnel/cone sequences before the seminar next month.
+And to that end I rushed her training a bit going directly from a straight tunnel to a curved tunnel.
 Poor thing was a bit confused.
 Today I set up an almost straight tunnel with a bit of a curve to it and she had no problem.
 Dog Training 101.
 How did I forget how to teach the tunnel?

 Or maybe the other dogs all loved the tunnel and it was no big deal to go directly to a curve.